Dealing with debt collectors is no fun.

 Hopefully, you’ll never have to deal with aggressive debt collectors.
 But if you do, the knowledge you’ve gained here may come in handy and help keep you from added despair.

-Of course, if you have debt and you’re sick and tired of that debt dragging you down like a Mr. T necklace on a 98 pound weakling, maybe it’s time to say “I’ve had enough!”, stop the excuses and do something about it.
+Of course, if you need to fix your financial problems, and you’re sick and tired of that debt dragging you down like a Mr. T necklace on a 98 pound weakling, maybe it’s time to say “I’ve had enough!”, stop the excuses and do something about it.
 My “Celebrating Financial Freedom” online get out of debt course is available here.
 You won’t regret it.

 Question: Have you ever had a debt collector threaten or harass you?
 Leave a comment and tell me about your experience.